Cheap things to do in London

 Low-cost nights out in the capital

-If your budget doesn’t stretch to a show in the West End, fear not, you don’t need to remove seeing a show from your list of cheap things to do in London just yet.
+If your budget doesn’t stretch to a show in the West End, fear not, you can still see the bright lights of a stage show if you know where to look.
 The brutalist architecture of the Southbank Centre has long been the haunt of skaters and street artists, who together create a heady mix of spontaneity and art for passersby.

 The highest form of art has to go to the plays of The Bard.
 To experience the playwright’s greatest works as they were intended to be seen, head for the standing-only Groundling Yard of Shakespeare’s Globe.
 For the cost of a pint, you get closer to the stage than you probably thought possible.